gurungkshitij/gurungkshitij.github.io/about/index.md

 ---
 <hr />
 <strong> <center> I am Kshitij Gurung and welcome to my Website!</center></strong>
-I am a motivated learner with a great passion for data science and analytics.
+<center>I am a motivated learner with a great passion for data science and analytics.
 I recently graduated from St. Olaf College with a bachelor is Economics, Mathematics, Statistics and Data Science.
 I enjoy working with data and producing information that convey a compelling story.
 My interests lie in the interseciton of data science and health care, sports & exercise, and econometrics.

-Besides my professional work, I love speding time playing soccer, working out (powerlifting), cooking, hair cutting, and Singnig.
+Besides my professional work, I love speding time playing soccer, working out (powerlifting), cooking, hair cutting, and Singnig. </center>

 <center>
     <div class="btn-group">